ajkavanagh/vimwiki-publishing-system/docs/01-TODO.md

       used internally to build the SourcePageHeader [x] Move HeaderContext into Header
 [x] Rename SourcePageHeader to SourcePageContext
-[ ] Flesh out the variables that will be available to a rendering page.
 [x] If there isn't a page identifying as the index, then have a boiler plate
       one with no content; i.e. just run the template for the index.
 [x] Templates